 users and reiterates that the comprehensive nature of the GES DAAC services

 dictates that the transition should be a gradual process spanning over a

 6-month time period.
 Please submit any questions to Sudipta Sarkar at

 User Services, Frequently Asked Questions, and Quality Assurance

 MODAPS operates a User Services group which includes both logistics/delivery

 system and science support.
 The former acts as a single point-of-contact

 for all user requests.
 The contact point is

 The hours of operation are 9 a.m. to 5 p.m.
 EST Monday through Friday.

-Requests for support through e-mail or the voice recording service are
+Requests for support through e-mail are

 monitored outside of these hours and response will be made to urgent